Team Batista no Eikō: Film

-The filmis based on an award-winning novel and its popularity resulted in roughly 25 movie studios and television networks fighting over adaptation rights, in the end TBS won out.
+The film is based on an award-winning novel and its popularity resulted in roughly 25 movie studios and television networks fighting over adaptation rights, in the end TBS won out.
 The novel was adapted for the screen by Hiroshi Saitō and Mitsuharu Makita.
 The film began shooting October 7, 2008 and was primarily shot in Tokyo.
 The Glorious Team Batista was in theaters on February 9, 2008 and became a commercial success, grossing 264 million yen from 284 screens its opening weekend.

 When The Glorious Team Batista was screened at the Udine Far East Film Festival, it received mediocre reviews.
 Todd Brown of Twitch wrote:

 "The characters are stock at best, the story arc blandly predictable and the ending drawn out beyond reasonable bounds.
 The technical end is solid and the performances good enough but the script for this just feels far more like a lengthy episode of prime time network television from the pre-HBO era – much more Murder She Wrote or Matlock than Dexter – than it feels like the feature film – adapted from a popular mystery novel – that it is.
 Horrible?
 No, just horribly bland."

 Similarly, Ross Chen of Love HK Film wrote:

 "...The Glorious Team Batista is a ragingly obvious commercial film, with manufactured characters, drama, and situations that seem ripped from a pulpy bestseller you might find featured in an airport bookstore (Surprise!
 The film is based on a novel.).
 This is a big-screen medical thriller built for mainstream audiences, and it seldom delivers anything beyond the required or expected...
 Regardless, the whole is too glossy and commercial to be anymore more than an average medical thriller suited to undemanding audiences."

 A sequel to the film titled The Triumphant Return of General Rouge was released March 7, 2009.
 The sequel adapted from "General Rouge no Gaisen," which is the third book in the same novel series as "Team Batista."
 Yūko Takeuchi and Hiroshi Abe reprised their roles, with director Yoshihiro Nakamura also returning.
 Masato Sakai was cast as the film's antagonist.